 - higher time spent on page

-If you’ve read and understood everything up to this point, you’d be able to figure out that “better search rankings” is not a benefit of using interactive content.
+If you’ve read and understood everything up to this point, you’d be able to figure out that better search rankings are not a benefit of using interactive content.

 3. How to lower your form abandonment rate

-At one point or another, I am sure, you’ve filled out a long form, clicked “submit,” and then gotten an error saying you missed something.
+At one point or another, we’re sure you’ve filled out a long form, clicked submit, and then gotten an error saying you missed something.
 What’s worse is when you have to re-enter your data.